How helpful was this page?

 - Current Site Overdue ILL Information.
 This report will produce a list of patrons at the current site with overdue items belonging other sites.
 This is useful in identifying your patrons that need to return items to other sites.

 - Expired In Stock Holds.
-This report will produce a list of in stock holds that have expired and need returned to the owning site or bookdropped and put back on the shelf.
+This report will produce a list of in-stock holds that have expired and need to be bookdropped so they can return to their home site or fulfill a hold elsewhere.

 - In Transit from Current Site.
 This report will produce a list of items In-Transit from the current site.
 Useful in determining what you have sent out to other sites that have not yet arrived.

 - In Transit from Current Site, Late In Arriving.
 This report will produce a list of items In-Transit from the current site, which are late in arriving.
 Useful in determining what you have sent out to other sites that have not yet arrived and shouldhave, according to the average transit period set in preferences.